-In former times physicians used this plant as a medication for horses which suffered from worms.
 In general there always were immense side effects due to the toxic substances of this plant.
 Therefore one needs to avoid any contact with tansy.

 Tansy is categorized into the daisy family and its flowers have a distinctive outward appearance: